Bedrijfsschool De Schelde

 In 1954, the first class of the company school consisted of 236 students.
 In 1980 the school moved into the old airplane factory.
 Not every student became an employee of The Schelde after the finals.
 Students also applied at other companies or started their own business.

 When the shipyard was moved to the industrial area of Vlissingen, the buildings in the city center became abandoned.
-Only the head quarter is still in use today.
+Only the headquarters is still in use today.
 The school was demolished in 2007.